 Step 2: Choose Your Type of Brew

-The brewing stage necessitates your time and full focus for a pretty lengthy period.
 This is attributed to the necessity of sticking to a fixed timeframe and continuously monitoring the brewing process as it progresses.

 Making every effort to do things right during this period is essential to the overall quality of your product.

 These crucial brewing processes will serve as the foundation for your beer creation.
-If you make a mistake, it will surely have an impact later on.

-It’s not uncommon to make blunders the first few times you learn how to brew beer at home.
-Do not be discouraged or intimidated by this.
+It’s common to blunder the first few times you learn to brew beer at home.

 Take notes, acknowledge your missteps, and use them as learning opportunities!